Full disclosure: I’m not a parent.

 1. Choose your child’s major

 Let’s let them pick.
-Now is the time to let go of expectations you might have had for what your child was going to be, and accept the route they are going instead.
-You will be pleasantly surprised with what a young adult can do with a Liberal Arts degree!
+Now is the time for you to let go of expectations you might have had for what your child was going to be, and accept the route they are going instead.
+You will be pleasantly surprised with what a young adult can do with a liberal arts degree!

 2. Register them for classes and/or influence their schedule

-Ideally if the young adult knows that they aren’t a morning person, they won’t be registering for 8am classes.
-Let them make that decision though.
-The first semester is usually the worst because they end up being the last to register for classes on campus.
-If they can make it through this one, they’ll be able to register for a schedule that’s ideal for them.
-Now, if for some reason they are out of the country, or away from their computer during their registration time slot it’s important for you as a parent to let them figure that out on their own.
+Ideally if the young adult knows that they aren’t a morning person, they won’t be registering for 8 a.m. classes.
+Let them make that decision, though.
+The first semester is usually the worst because freshmen end up being the last to register for classes on campus.
+If they can make it through this one term, they’ll be able to register for a schedule that’s ideal for them.
+Now, if for some reason they are out of the country, or away from their computer during their registration time slot, it’s important for you as a parent to let them figure that out on their own.
 This is a scheduling conflict.
 It’s ideal that they problem solve on how to register for classes on their own.

 3. Tell them which organizations to be involved in